ahmedfathy-m/QuickGit/README.md

 - Long Press Context Menu using UILongPressGestureRecognizer
 - Dark Mode Control Option

-## Known Issues (as of August 19th)
+## Fixed Issues in the last commit
-- Recent Search Entries doesn't pop up when tapping the search bar
+- Fixed an issue where recent search suggestions don't show up.
-- Live search eats up your API requests quota in guest mode
+- Fixed the request quota problem by switching from search on type to search on editing end

 ## Todo list
 - Fixing Recent Search View